1. Check you have correctly set up the inputs

 4. Enable Logging

-Manual checks are time-consuming, you'll likely want a quick way to spot some of these issues.
+Manual checks are time-consuming, and you'll likely want a quick way to spot some of these issues.
 The good news is you can enable additional logging to the daemon by running Filebeat with the -e command line flag.
 This will redirect the output that is normally sent to Syslog to standard error.
 You will be able to diagnose whether Filebeat is able to harvest the files properly or if it can connect to your Logstash or Elasticsearch node.
 For example, see the command below.

 Still having trouble?